 Feedback sought on new Stockholm Convention persistent organic pollutants

-We are seeking your views on proposed ban on new persistent organic pollutants, and new requirements for the export of specific hazardous substances in accordance with New Zealand’s international obligations.
+Submissions on a proposed ban on new persistent organic pollutants, and new requirements for the export of specific hazardous substances, closed on 31 March 2020.

 In 2019, two new chemicals that are persistent organic pollutants were added to the Stockholm Conventions.
 To implement the changes to the Conventions into New Zealand law, they now need to be added to the Hazardous Substances and New Organisms Act 1996 (HSNO Act).

 The new listings are:

 - Dicofol, an organochlorine pesticide, that was used to control mites on fruit, vegetables, ornamentals, field crops, cotton, tea, and Christmas tree plantations (Convention Decision SC-9/11).